Blair Cottrell: Political activities

+Im January 2018, Channel 7 broadcast a report detailing the United Patriots Front's meeting with far-right vigilante group True Blue Crew where they discussed how to deal with the supposed "African gang problem" in Melbourne.
+The broadcaster then showed a one-on-one interview with Cottrell.

 Christchurch mosque shooter connections

 In the aftermath of the Christchurch mosque shootings at Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand on 15 March 2019, it was discovered that the perpetrator, Brenton Harrison Tarrant of Grafton, New South Wales, Australia, had interacted with Cottrell's United Patriots Front (UPF) on its Facebook pages.
-He affectionately called Blair Cottrell "Emperor Blair Cottrell" and celebrated Donald Trump's victory as President of the United States in the 2016 presidential election, as well as donating to the UPF and threatening a man from Melbourne, Victoria, Australia over criticism of the organisation in 2016.
+He affectionately called Blair Cottrell "Emperor Blair Cottrell" as well as donating to the UPF and threatening a man from Melbourne, Victoria, Australia over criticism of the organisation in 2016.
 Cottrell had distanced himself from Tarrant and denounced his attacks, stating he didn't know him.
 He conceded it was possible that a UPF member did meet him at one point.
-Tarrant was also offered to join the Lads Society, a fight club also led by Cottrell, but declined.
+Tarrant was also offered to join the Lads Society but declined.

 Sky News appearance

 In August 2018, News Corp news outlet Sky News Australia was criticised for providing a platform to Cottrell in a one-on-one discussion about immigration.
 Sky News reporter Laura Jayes took offence at his appearance on the program due to the fact that he has expressed admiration for Hitler and claimed to have manipulated women "using violence and terror".
 Political editor of Sky News David Speers was also critical of Cottrell's appearance on the show.
 Sky News commentator and former Labor Party minister Craig Emerson resigned in protest after the interview was broadcast, saying that the decision to give Cottrell a platform on Sky was "another step in a journey to normalising racism & bigotry in our country".
-Cottrell subsequently tweeted about Jayes: "I might as well have raped @ljayes on the air, not only would she have been happier with that but the reaction would’ve been the same."
+Cottrell subsequently tweeted about Jayes: "I might as well have raped @ljayes on the air, not only would she have been happier with that but the reaction would've been the same."
 Activist groups called on advertisers to pull advertising campaigns off Sky News.